By Terry Trucco

 But a big part of the Highlands Margarita’s appeal is its backdrop.
 Situated several miles south of Carmel, California, where Overnight New York overnighted this week, the Carmel Highlands is an unincorporated town, population 800ish, best known for its rocky cliffs, pine trees and heart-pounding views of the Pacific.
 Since 1917, its showpiece retreat has been the Highlands Inn, now the Hyatt Carmel Highlands, where the HM is the featured drink.

-Though nothing we’ve ever seen quite matches the windswept ferocity of the western Scottish Highlands, we can see how this stretch of Big Sur coastline got its name.
+Western Highlands, I can see how this stretch of Big Sur coastline got its name.
 Apparently the people who built the Highlands Inn felt the same way.
 The main building housing the restaurants and lounge, a sweeping Frank Lloyd Wright-inflected lodge, boasts a massive stone fireplace and gorgeous wood floors.
 Old photos of the inn show acres of dark, Stewart tartan carpeting and menus emblazoned with a drawing of a bagpiper on a red tartan backdrop.

 Never mind.
-We can’t think of a better stop for a meal or a drink or the night before heading up or down Highway 1.
+I can’t think of a better stop for a meal or a drink or the night before heading up or down Highway 1.
 Plan to drink and drive?
-We suggest the zingy Sport Ice Tea ($2.50), made with ginseng and lemon but no alcohol.
+I suggest the zingy Sport Ice Tea ($2.50), made with ginseng and lemon but no alcohol.
 It’s almost as pretty as the HM.
 And it comes with free refills.